SriHarshaKarumuri/JavaNotes/MR-HR.md

 ## 1. Tell me about yourself.

-I'm Sriharsha Karumuri, from Visakhapatnam completed by Bachelors Degree in CSE and working as a Associate Engineer with 3 years of experience in java backend development in Virtusa Consulting Services, primarily working with Java, Spring Boot, and Microservices.
+My name is Sriharsha Karumuri, and I am from Visakhapatnam.
+I hold a Bachelor of Technology degree in Computer Science and Engineering.
+I am currently working as an Associate Engineer at Virtusa Consulting Services, where I have gained 3 years of professional experience in Java backend development.
+My core expertise lies in Java, Spring Boot, and Microservices architecture.

 ---

 ## -_- .
 Explain about your roles and responsibilities.
-My current role involves both development and maintenance, which has helped me improve my communication and problem-solving skills.
+In my current role as an Associate Engineer at Virtusa, I am involved in both development and maintenance activities.
+I have been actively contributing to the development of RESTful APIs for stateless end-to-end communication, primarily using Java and Spring Boot.

+I also take responsibility for ensuring code quality through unit testing and maintaining code coverage using Jacoco.
+Tools like Swagger are used for API documentation, and SonarQube is utilized to monitor code quality and technical debt.
+Additionally, I contribute to preparing technical documentation to support ongoing development and future maintenance efforts.

 ---

 ## 2. Why do you want to join Infosys?

-**Sample Answer:**
-Infosys has a strong reputation for innovation, structured learning, and global exposure.
-I’m especially drawn to the company’s focus on digital transformation and sustainability.
-With my background in software development and a continuous learning mindset, I believe Infosys offers the right platform to grow technically and professionally while contributing to impactful projects.
+Infosys is a leading multinational IT services company with operations in over 50 countries.
+It serves global clients across various domains such as banking, healthcare, retail, telecom, and manufacturing.
+Joining Infosys would provide me with exposure to various projects and domains, allowing me to enhance my technical skills, adapt to different work cultures, and continuously grow.
+The company’s strong foundation in innovation, structured learning, and global collaboration makes it an ideal platform for both personal and professional development.

 ---

 ## 3. Why are you leaving your current job?
 **Sample Answer:**
-My current role has been a great learning experience, but I’m now looking for a larger platform that offers more challenging projects, cross-functional collaboration, and long-term career growth.
-Infosys’ global presence and culture of continuous learning make it an ideal next step for me.
+I’ve had a great experience working at Virtusa, where I’ve learned a lot over the past 2.11 years.
+However, I’m now looking for new technologies and a platform that offers broader exposure to different domains and technologies.
+I believe Infosys can provide those opportunities, along with a well-structured growth path and a culture of continuous learning.

 ---